MenHimChan/MenHimChan.github.io/_pages/about.md

 Current
 ===
 *I have been recommended to pursue a master's degree in School of Communication Engineering, Jilin University.
-Currently, I work as a research assistant(RA) in [Artificial Intelligence and Robotics for Society of CUHK(SZ)](https://airs.cuhk.edu.cn/).*
+Now, I work as a research assistant(RA) in [Artificial Intelligence and Robotics for Society of CUHK(SZ)](https://airs.cuhk.edu.cn/).*

 Short Bio
 ===